apache/pulsar-site/docs/reference-terminology.md

 ### Cursor

-The subscription position for a [consumer](#consumer).
+Cursor is the subscription position for a [consumer](concepts-clients.md#consumer).

 ### Unacknowledged

-A message that has been delivered to a consumer for processing but not yet confirmed as processed by the consumer.
+Unacknowledged means a message that has been delivered to a consumer for processing but not yet confirmed as processed by the consumer.

 ### Retention Policy

-Size and time limits that you can set on a [namespace](#namespace) to configure retention of [messages](#message) that have already been [acknowledged](#acknowledgment-ack).
+Retention policy is the size and time limits that you can set on a [namespace](concepts-multi-tenancy.md#namespaces) to configure retention of [messages](concepts-messaging.md#messages) that have already been [acknowledged](concepts-messaging.md#acknowledgment).

 ### Multi-Tenancy

-The ability to isolate [namespaces](#namespace), specify quotas, and configure authentication and authorization on a per-[tenant](#tenant) basis.
+Multi-tenancy is the ability to isolate [namespaces](concepts-multi-tenancy.md#namespaces), specify quotas, and configure authentication and authorization on a per-[tenant](concepts-multi-tenancy.md#tenants) basis.

 ### Failure Domain

-A logical domain under a Pulsar cluster.
+Failure domain is a logical domain under a Pulsar cluster.
 Each logical domain contains a pre-configured list of brokers.

-### Anti-affinity Namespaces
+### Anti-Affinity Namespaces

-A group of namespaces that have anti-affinity to each other.
+Anti-affinity namespaces are a group of namespaces that have anti-affinity to each other.

 ## Architecture

 ### Standalone

-A lightweight Pulsar broker in which all components run in a single Java Virtual Machine (JVM) process.
+Standalone is a lightweight Pulsar broker in which all components run in a single Java Virtual Machine (JVM) process.
 Standalone clusters can be run on a single machine and are useful for development purposes.

-### Instance

-A group of Pulsar [clusters](#cluster) that act together as a single unit.

-### Geo-Replication

-Replication of messages across Pulsar [clusters](#cluster), potentially in different datacenters or geographical regions.

 ### Topic Lookup

-A service provided by Pulsar [brokers](#broker) that enables connecting clients to automatically determine which Pulsar [cluster](#cluster) is responsible for a [topic](#topic) (and thus where message traffic for the topic needs to be routed).
+Topic lookup is a service provided by Pulsar [brokers](concepts-architecture-overview.md#brokers) that enables connecting clients to automatically determine which Pulsar [cluster](concepts-architecture-overview.md#clusters) is responsible for a [topic](concepts-messaging.md#topics) (and thus where message traffic for the topic needs to be routed).

 ### Dispatcher

-An asynchronous TCP server used for all data transfers in and out of a Pulsar [broker](#broker).
+Dispatcher is an asynchronous TCP server used for all data transfers in and out of a Pulsar [broker](concepts-architecture-overview.md#brokers).
 The Pulsar dispatcher uses a custom binary protocol for all communications.

 ## Storage